-Insurers need a clear, client-led business design of their end-to-end process that should be driven by the deep client, broker, and market insights.
+Insurers need a clear client-led business design of their end-to-end processes, driven by deep client, broker and market insights.
 It should be underpinned by a digitally enabled technology architecture and empowered workforce.
-In our view, it is only by taking this “connected” approach that insurers can achieve true value from their digital transformations.
+Only by taking this “connected” approach might insurers achieve true value from their digital transformations.

 Signals of change